yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted.md

 ### Overall Estimated Duration: 8 Hours
 ### Overview

-These hands-on labs provide a full introduction to the Azure OpenAI Service.
+This hands-on labs provide introduction to the Azure OpenAI Service.
 You'll start by configuring the service, then incorporate the Azure OpenAI SDKs into your application.
 Prompt engineering techniques will help you refine interactions while also teaching you how to generate and enhance code.
 The DALL-E model will be used to generate images, and you will experiment with adding your own data for retrieval-augmented generation (RAG).
-Finally, you'll learn about content filtering, which allows you to govern and regulate generated outputs.
+Finally, you'll learn about content filtering, which allows you to govern and regulate generated outputs.You'll receive hands-on experience with real-world AI applications, which will help you design more intelligent solutions.
+You will also learn about best methods for implementing and scaling these services in a production setting.
+By the end of the labs, You will also learn how to combine various Azure services to build AI-powered apps that are resilient, scalable, and secure.

 ## Objective

 This lab is aimed to give learners hands-on experience with Azure OpenAI resources, deploy and explore models using the Completions and Chat playgrounds, and experiment with prompts, parameters, and code generation.
-By completing
+By completing this lab

-In this lab, participants will learn:
+Participants will learn:

 1. **Get started with the Azure OpenAI Service**: This hands-on exercise aims to teach you the fundamentals of using Azure OpenAI Service to integrate advanced AI models into your apps.
 Participants will set up and begin utilizing the Azure OpenAI Service to integrate AI models into their applications.